DaynePabillon/SKyFlow.Google/README.md

-# 🌤️ SkyFlow - Academic Management Platform
+# 🌤️ SkyFlow - Organizational Project Management System

-**SkyFlow** is a comprehensive academic management system that integrates multiple Google services (Classroom, Calendar, Drive, Sheets) to provide a unified dashboard for **Teachers** and **Students**.
-The platform stores metadata in PostgreSQL while leveraging Google APIs for core functionality.
+**SkyFlow** is a comprehensive organizational project management platform that integrates Google Workspace services (Calendar, Drive, Sheets, Docs) to provide a unified dashboard for **Teams**, **Managers**, and **Administrators**.
+The platform stores organizational metadata in PostgreSQL while leveraging Google APIs for real-time collaboration and file management.

 ---